 Meaning

-“Politics are for foreigners with their endless wrongs and paltry rights.
+In the quote “Politics are for foreigners with their endless wrongs and paltry rights.
 Politics are a lousy way to get things done.
-Politics are, like God’s infinite mercy, a last resort.” presents a viewpoint centered on life.
-It implies that life rarely follows a perfect plan and encourages us to remember that adaptability helps us grow.
+Politics are, like God’s infinite mercy, a last resort.,” the emphasis is on life.
+It highlights the thought that life unfolds in unexpected ways while implying that unexpected events often teach us.

 Theme